astrolabsoftware/fink-client/README.md

 ## Data Transfer usage

-If you requested data using the [Data Transfer service](https://fink-portal.org/download), you can easily poll your stream using:
+If you requested data using the Data Transfer service ([ZTF](https://ztf.fink-portal.org/download) or [LSST](https://lsst.fink-portal.org/download)), you can easily poll your stream using:

 ```bash
 usage: fink_datatransfer [-h] -survey SURVEY [-topic TOPIC] [-limit LIMIT]